harishvaitheeswar/codeRed/README.md

 - There are multiple features to this project which are as follows:
   - Smart Automated Watering System
   - Health Risk Deduction system based on Fertilizers used
-  - Allows Farmers to access variious government schemes
+  - Allows Farmers to access various government schemes

 **BACKEND FEATURES**